 Effective January 2002, the Company adopted Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (SFAS No. 142), which provides that Goodwill shall no longer be amortized.
 Instead, Goodwill is to be tested for impairment on an annual basis.
 The effect of this standard is that the Company will no longer recognize amortization expense on its books for Goodwill.
 If Goodwill were determined to be impaired, a charge to current operation would be made in the year of impairment.
-The Company completed its transitional restrictions. impairment.
 The Company completed its transitional goodwill impairment assessment and its annual impairment assessment with no adjustment to the carrying value of its goodwill.
 Goodwill continues to be amortized for tax purposes.
 The Company has a patent that is being amortized over a 15-year period on a straight-line basis.
-Paragona intensity and the continues to the company has a patent that its being amortized over a 15-year period on a straight-line basis. period on a straight-line basis.
 Aggregate intangible amortization expense was \$21,292, \$927,191 and \$927,191 in 2002, 2001 and 2000, respectively.